-- A. Continual Clinical Competency Evaluations are performed after the student is deemed competent in the identified category. - B. Procedure & patient types must become progressively more difficult than the I.C.C.E.'s - C. One Continual Competency Evaluation from any of the identified categories for a minimum of (5) five are to be performed. - D. Continual Competency Evaluations must be performed on patients and shall not be performed under simulated conditions. - E. A minimum of 5 Continual Clinical Competency Evaluations must be accomplished before the Terminal Clinical Competency Evaluations can be performed. - F. Continual Clinical Competency Evaluations may be performed any time after the 4th semester. - G. The program will keep Continual Clinical Competency grading system evaluation forms, performance objectives, and record maintain for all Continual Clinical Competency Evaluations.
+- A. Continual Clinical Competency Evaluations are performed after the student is deemed competent in the identified category. - B. Procedure & patient types must become progressively more difficult than the I.C.C.E.'s - C. One Continual Competency Evaluation from any of the identified categories: chest, upper, lower, spine, lateral, geriatric for a minimum of (6) six are to be performed. - D. Continual Competency Evaluations must be performed on patients and shall not be performed under simulated conditions. - E. A minimum of 10 Continual Clinical Competency Evaluations must be accomplished before the Terminal Clinical Competency Evaluations can be performed. - F. Continual Clinical Competency Evaluations may be performed 5 done in 4th Semester and 5 done in 5th Semester for a total of 10. - G. The program will keep Continual Clinical Competency grading system evaluation forms, performance objectives, and record maintain for all Continual Clinical Competency Evaluations.